Amblyopia (Lazy Eye) – Symptoms and Causes

 After only two weeks, patients who played the game with both eyes saw a considerable improvement in their weaker eye’s vision.
 The monocular patching group also improved moderately, but this improvement grew significantly once they began dichoptic training.

-A prior study conducted at an eye clinic in India found that patients can treat amblyopia by following a regimen that includes playing video games in addition to traditional amblyopia treatment.
+A study conducted at an eye clinic in India found that patients can treat amblyopia by following a regimen that includes playing video games and traditional amblyopia treatment.

-Matching games, riddles, and other eye coordination challenges are common in amblyopia apps.
+Matching games, riddles, and other eye coordination challenges are familiar in amblyopia apps.
 GamE-blyopia, Amblyopia — Lazy Eye, and Lazy Eye Exercises are among the most popular amblyopia Android and iOS apps.